Male Sexual Problems

 Some do not regard this as a problem but just a healthy sign of masculine virility.
 Not all sexual desire is related to emotional pain.
 The presence of high level of the hormone testosterone produces high levels of sexual desire.
 Many men are not sexually compulsive…they do not act out sexually and their sexual desire is not driven by a desire to heal shame.
 Some men just have high and unrelenting sexual desire.
 These men are the ones that are the prototype for female’s myth about men and sex; men whose desire cannot be quenched.

 High sexual desire is multi-faceted; men like feeling virile and like fitting into the high sexual model of great masculinity, certainly men like the pleasure of sex and being close to a woman and pleasing her, but the chronic sexual desire is uncomfortable, is present even when no sexual opportunity exists or at inappropriate times the result of which is that sexual desire is a distraction.
 Even after a sexual experience culminating in orgasm, within minutes the sexual desire is back.
 Though rarely does a man complain, but secretly many men wish their strong desire would go away sometimes.
+High sexual desire can be unrelenting, uncomfortable and the cause of distress.

 Men masturbate.
 The famous sex researcher William Masters said, “If you asked 100 men, 99 will admit to masturbating and one will lie about it.“ While the statistics might not be quite so extreme, masturbation is so common that we can only conclude that it is normal.
 But as common and normal as it is, most men still feel embarrassed and ashamed of it.
 It has also been said, “I f men weren’t meant to masturbate, God would have created men with shorter arms.”